 Nutrition for the PPID (and EMS) Horse

-When it comes to nutrition for the PPID or EMS horse, the goal is to control the amount of soluble carbohydrates in the diet.
-Soluble carbohydrates include starches and sugars, compared to non-soluble carbohydrates which are sources of fiber.
-(For this discussion, limiting carbohydrates refers to soluble carbohydrates.)
+When it comes to nutrition for the PPID or EMS horse, the goal is to control the amount of non-soluble carbohydrates in the diet.
+Non-soluble carbohydrates include starches and sugars, compared to soluble carbohydrates which are sources of fiber.
+(For this discussion, limiting carbohydrates refers to non-soluble carbohydrates.)
 But what constitutes a so-called low-carb diet?
 While science is still working on the exact answer, there are guidelines nutritionists use.

 Here at BUCKEYE™ Nutrition and the WALTHAM® Equine Studies Group, we use the latest scientific research to develop nutrition plans for all horses, including those diagnosed with PPID and/or EMS.
-For general example, we suggest less than 20% starch and sugars in the total diet, with even lower recommendations (10-12%) for horses and ponies with a history of laminitis.
+For general example, we suggest less than 20% NSC in the total diet, with even lower recommendations (10-12% NSC) for horses and ponies with a history of laminitis.
 Evaluation of the entire diet is essential, with particular attention paid to the source of forage and any supplemental concentrates fed on a daily basis.

 For horses that have PPID and are underweight, we typically recommend adding a fat source for additional calories and weight gain.
 Fat will not exacerbate glucose and insulin.
 Exercise may need to be modified to help preserve some energy for improving body condition.